ravendb/bootcamp/src/Unit-2/lesson6/README.md

 ````

 Because transformers are server side artifacts, you need to create them on the
-server before thay can be used.
+server before they can be used.
 You can do it calling the `Execute` method (as in the
-sample code) or using `IndexCreation.CreateIndexes` function.
+sample code) or using the `IndexCreation.CreateIndexes` function.

-Now, looking closer what happened you will see that the client API sent the following request to the server:
+Now, looking closer at what happened, you will see that the client API sent the following request to the server:

 ````
 http://localhost:8080/databases/Northwind/queries/?&transformer=Company%2FJustName&id=companies%2F89